NadaMarei/To-Do-App_Lab-4-5/README.md

 # To-Do-App
 This is a simple to-do list application built using Node.js, Express, and MongoDB.
+With authentcation, authorization and .env file to store sensitive data.

 ## Installation
 1- Clone the repository.<br>